LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 such as "/Applications/BEAST 2.7.x/", and your LPhy studio is installed to `$LPHY_DIR`, such as "/Applications/BEAST 2.7.x/lphystudio-1.x.x/".

-After replacing all “x” into the correct version number, you run `lphybeast` like:
+After replacing all "x" into the correct version number, you run `lphybeast` like:

 ```bash